Ashwin835/Machine-Learning-Scratch/README.md

 # Machine-Learning-Scratch
-Summer Machine Learning Prep for CIS 4526
+Summer Machine Learning Prep for CIS 4526.
+Also good to understand stuff from CIS 3715